davenkin/andy-springboot-sample/ADRs/009_event_consuming.md

 - [SpringKafkaEventListener](../src/main/java/deviceet/common/event/consume/infrastructure/SpringKafkaEventListener.java)
   is the entry point of the whole event consuming process, it's also the only place that Kafka is referenced
-- Multiple `@KafkaListener` methods can be added inside `SpringKafkaEventListener` to listen multiple categories of events
+- Multiple `@KafkaListener` methods can be added inside `SpringKafkaEventListener` to listen to multiple categories of events

 ```java